Atlanta Braves: End of postseason run and Brian Snitker era

 The Braves failed to qualify for the postseason in 2025, ending a streak of seven consecutive appearances.
 After 49 years with the organization, including ten seasons as manager, the team announced that Snitker would step down from his managerial role and transition into an advisory position with the club.
 In November 2025, the Braves announced that longtime bench coach Walt Weiss would be promoted to manager.
 Weiss, a former All-Star shortstop also spent part of his playing career in Atlanta.

 Logos and uniforms

 The Braves logos have evolved over the years, featuring a Native American warrior from 1945 to 1955, followed by a laughing Native American with a mohawk and a feather from 1956 to 1965.
 The modern logo, introduced in 1987, includes the cursive word "Braves" with a tomahawk below it.
 Uniforms adopted that year evoked their 1950s classic look.
-For the 2023 season, the Braves had four uniform combinations, including the classic white home and gray road uniforms, a navy blue road jersey for alternate games, and two alternate uniforms for home games - a Friday night red uniform and a City Connect uniform worn on Saturdays, paying tribute to Hank Aaron.
+For the 2023 season, the Braves had four uniform combinations, including the classic white home and gray road uniforms, a navy blue road jersey for alternate games, and two alternate uniforms for home games: a Friday night red uniform and a City Connect uniform worn on Saturdays, paying tribute to Hank Aaron.
 The City Connect uniform features "The A" across the chest, accompanied by a cap with the "A" logo and 1974 uniform colors.
+The Braves retired the '70s-era City Connects and unveiled a new alternate uniform ahead of the 2026 season.
+The new jersey is an homage to their cable television-fueled growth in the 1980s.
+Powder-blue pullovers with a script "Atlanta" on the front and a lowercase "A" hat reference their contemporary away uniform, while an "ATL" wordmark on the left sleeve and printing above the laundry tag are designed similar to the classic TBS SuperStation logo.